 Are you happy with your spiritual journey so far?
 Do you want to make some changes?
 Is there anything you can change in your spiritual life to get most of this life?
 Where do you want to reach on your spiritual journey?
 What do you want to achieve?
 You must answer these questions to yourself first and then set a few spiritual goals for a few days or months.

-8 Spiritual Goals That You Can Set for Yourself
+8 Spiritual Goals That You Can

 1. Read a prayer every day